After all of the rumors, leaked graphs, and in-hand shots of AMD’s

 half-length graphics card sports 4GB of AMD’s High Bandwidth Memory, a

+variable clock rate, and an efficient 175 target wattage.
 Up until now, we’ve essentially just known that the Nano is small,

 and it sips power, especially when you compare it to the previous